digitalideation/colabor2025/2025-05-15-Extensions/howtotakescreenshot.md

     }
 }
 ```
 You can then treat the variable `screenshot` as you would treat an image that you loaded from your directory.
-This means you could write:
+This means you could write something like this, to place the screenshot on the sketch canvas.

 ```js
 let s = function (sketch) {
     let source;

     sketch.preload = function () {
         source = sketch.loadImage(screenshot);